 Passing through the beautiful lush forest of rhododendron, alpine, bamboo, and other trees is what it feels like heaven.
 Because of the favorable weather, this is the busiest period.
 As this season is pre-winter seasons, you need to be well-prepared for the upcoming cold.
 Hence take enough warm clothes with yourself.

 Torrential downpours, hordes of leeches, and mud-slides are the major climate problems of this season.
 Summer or monsoon seasons (June to Aug) is boon for the botanists while it may be not much suitable for keen trekkers as erratic rainfall may occur any time of the day and can continue for many days.
 Besides, the attack of Leech can be disgusting and make the journey unfruitful.

-Luckily the Annapurna’s circuit is blessed in this matter, especially in the northern part where there is pretty little chance of rainfall.
+Luckily the Annapurna’s circuit blesses in this matter. especially in the northern part where there is pretty little chance of rainfall.
 Thus trek is doable even in the monsoon period.
 However, the southern section near Pokhara gets heavy rainfall and making the trip hard.
-Hence trekking on that side is not recommended well in this season.
+Hence trekking on that side is not recommending well in this season.
 Mustang region lying in the rain-shadow area makes trekking entirely possible during the Monsoon.

 You will have the added benefits to watch nature from the heart in this season as only a little number of trekkers will be encountered in the trail.
 Flora and fauna are even more beautiful at this time cannot resist you to capture it.
 You are seeing the entire beautiful flora species flower at this time, which makes the trek particularly lovely and memorable.